cypress-io/cypress-documentation/source/api/commands/screenshot.md

 ***Automatic screenshots on test failure***

 When running headlessly or in {% url 'Continuous Integration' continuous-integration %}, Cypress automatically takes a screenshot when a test fails.
-You can optionally turn this off by setting `screenshotOnHeadlessFailure` to `false` in your {% url 'configuration' configuration %}.
+You can optionally turn this off by setting `screenshotOnRunFailure` to `false` with {% url 'Cypress.Screenshot.defaults()' screenshot-api %}.

 ## Viewing Screenshots